heckelmann/kyverno-keptn-workshop/docs/02-create-lab-environment.md

 🎉 Installation Complete! 🎉
 ```

-This will spin up a KinD Cluster within your Codespace, install ArgoCD and add create the `app-of-apps` application, which will deploy all other components.
+This will spin up a KinD Cluster within your Codespace, install ArgoCD and create the `app-of-apps` application, which will deploy all other components.

-*Pleate note the ArgoCD Admin Password, which will be displayed at the end of the installation.*
+*Please note the ArgoCD Admin Password, which will be displayed at the end of the installation.*

 You can now access ArgoCD by clicking on the exposed port of your GitHub Code Space